davidsackett/temporal-docker-dev-starter/README.md

-# temporal-docker-dev-starter
+# Temporal Docker Dev Starter

-A lightweight Docker image that runs the [Temporal](https://temporal.io) server and web UI via the cli rather than a full temporal.io deployment.
+A lightweight Docker image and Docker compose file that runs the [Temporal](https://temporal.io) server and web UI via the cli rather than a full deployment.

 This is suitable for development and testing purposes.